 - Create scripted videos (premium)

-Camtasia on the other hand, comes with many professional tools add details to the video.
-You can except options, including:
+Camtasia, on the other hand, comes with many professional tools to add details to the video.
+You can expect:

 - Cursor effects

 - Voice narration

 - Visual (video) effects